regen-network/regen-ledger/docs/getting-started/running-a-validator.md

 # Running a Validator

 This document provides instructions for running a validator node for a [live network](./live-networks.html).
-With both Regen Mainnet and Regen Devnet already launched and running, this document will focus on how to become a validator for a network post-genesis.
+With both Regen Mainnet, Redwood Testnet, and Hambach Testnet already launched and running, this document will focus on how to become a validator for a network post-genesis.

 ## Prerequisites